 Safety and Emergency Procedures

 In the event of an urgent emergency at Matanuska-Susitna College (MSC), please call the State Troopers at 911.
 Please take time to locate the nearest exit and emergency telephone when in campus buildings.
 Emergency telephones are located at the outside entrance to JKB by the Director’s Office and at the west entrance to Snodgrass Hall (entrance facing the front parking lot).
 Regular land-line phones are also available in every classroom.

 After contact with 911, and/or in the event of less urgent situations, contact should be made with both on-campus security and the College Director or designee.
-Guardian Security maintains a presence on campus during much of the day.
-When a representative of Guardian Security is present, they should be notified of security and safety concerns.
-In the event that there is no one present from Guardian Security, then Physical Plant should be contacted.
+Securitas maintains a presence on campus during much of the day.
+When a representative of Securitas is present, they should be notified of security and safety concerns.
+In the event that there is no one present from Securitas, then Physical Plant should be contacted.
 The College Director should always be notified of all significant problems within twenty-four hours, if not sooner.

 - College Director’s Office 745-9726 Jalmar Kerttula Building (JKB) 101